-Remove the financial net income (line 6a) or loss (line 6b) of each U.S. entity that is included on line 4 and is not an includible entity in the U.S. tax return

-(nonincludible U.S. entity).
+Remove the financial net income (line 6a) or loss (line 6b) of each U.S. entity that is included on line 4a and is not an includible entity in the U.S. tax return (nonincludible U.S. entity).
 In addition, on Part I, line 8, adjust for consolidation eliminations and correct for minority interest and intercompany dividends between any nonincludible U.S. entity and any includible entity.
-Do not remove in Part I the financial net income (loss) of any nonincludible U.S. entity accounted for on line 4 using the equity method.
+Do not remove in Part I the financial net income (loss) of any nonincludible U.S. entity accounted for on line 4a using the equity method.

-Attach a supporting schedule that provides the name, EIN, and net income (loss) included on line 4 that is removed on this line 6 for each separate nonincludible U.S. entity.
+Attach a supporting schedule that provides the name, EIN, and net income (loss) included on line 4a that is removed on this line 6 for each separate nonincludible U.S. entity.
+Also state the total assets and total liabilities for each such separate nonincludible U.S. entity and include those assets and liabilities amounts in the total assets and total liabilities reported on Part I line 12c.
 The amounts of income (loss) detailed on the supporting schedule should be reported for each separate nonincludible U.S. entity without regard to the effect of consolidation or elimination entries.
 If there are consolidation or elimination entries relating to nonincludible U.S. entities whose income (loss) is reported on the attached schedule that are not reportable on Part I, line 8, the net amounts of all such consolidation and elimination entries must be reported on a separate line on the attached schedule, so that the separate financial accounting income (loss) of each nonincludible U.S. entity remains separately stated.
 For example, if the net income (after consolidation and elimination entries) of a nonincludible U.S. sub-consolidated group is being reported on line 6a, the attached supporting schedule should report the income (loss) of each separate nonincludible U.S. legal entity from each such entity's own financial accounting net income statement or books and records, and any consolidation or elimination entries (for intercompany dividends, minority interests, etc.) not reportable on Part I, line 8, should be reported on the attached supporting schedule as a net amount on a line separate and apart from lines that report each nonincludible U.S. entity's separate net income (loss).

-Lines 7a and 7b.
-Net Income (Loss) of Other Disregarded Entities (Except Qualified Subchapter S Subsidiaries) and Net Income (Loss) of Other Qualified Subchapter S Subsidiaries (QSubs)
+Lines 7a, 7b, and 7c.
+Net Income (Loss) of other Foreign Disregarded Entities, Net Income (Loss) of Other Disregarded Entities (Except Qualified Subchapter S Subsidiaries), and Net

+Income (Loss) of Other Qualified Subchapter S Subsidiaries (QSubs)

-Include on line 7a or 7b the financial net income or (loss) of each disregarded entity in the U.S. tax return that is not included in the consolidated financial group and therefore not included in the income reported on Part I, line 4.
-Include on line 7a the financial income of any disregarded entity that is not a qualified subchapter S subsidiary (QSub) and that is not included in the income reported on Part I, line 4, but is included in Part I, line 11 (other disregarded entities).
-Include on line 7b the financial income of any QSub that is not included in the income reported on line 4, but is included on line 11 (other QSub).
+Include on line 7a the financial income of any foreign disregarded entity that is not included on Part 1 line 4a, but is included in Part I, line 11(other foreign disregarded entities).
+Include on line 7b or 7c the financial net income or (loss) of each disregarded entity in the U.S. tax return that is not included in the consolidated financial group and therefore not included in the income reported on Part I, line 4a.
+Include on line 7b the financial income of any U.S. disregarded entity that is not a qualified subchapter S subsidiary (QSub) or a foreign disregarded entity and that is not included in the income reported on Part I, line 4a, but is included in Part I, line 11 (other disregarded entities).
+Include on line 7c the financial income of any QSub that is not included in the income reported on line 4a, but is included on line 11 (other QSub).
 In addition, on Part I, line 8, adjust for consolidation eliminations and correct for minority interest and intercompany dividends for any other disregarded entity or other QSub.